 Disclosure: The purpose of this section of our website is to provide a summary of the important developments in spinal cord research towards finding a cure or repair / recovery therapy.
 In line with the scope and focus of the endParalysis foundation, we will mainly focus on research projects currently applied or ultimately applicable to chronic spinal cord injury and on therapies that are at clinical or pre-clinical stage and thus have a potential to be applied successfully on human patients.
 Furthermore, this overview constitutes in no way an endorsement from the endParalysis foundation or from her scientific committee for any specific research project, experimental therapy or clinical trial included therein.

-These include (stem) cell transplantation therapies, possibly in combination with grow-factors or molecules to enhance nerve regrowth or strategies to neutralize the growth inhibitors factors, and bio-material scaffolds to guide nerve regrowth and other strategies encouraging neuro-plasticity i.e. the remodelling of signals of the brain and spinal cord nerves.
+These include (stem) cell transplantation therapies, possibly in combination with grow-factors or molecule to enhance nerve regrowth or strategies to neutralize the growth inhibitors factors, and bio-material scaffolds to guide nerve regrowth and other strategies encouraging neuro-plasticity i.e. the remodeling of signals of the brain and spinal cord nerves.

-1-Adipose cells – Mayo Clinic – Clinical trial Phase II (safety+efficacy): RECRUITING PATIENTS (USA)
+1-Adipose cells – Mayo Clinic – Clinical trial Phase I (safety): RECRUITING PATIENTS (USA)

-2- Neuralstem Inc/ Seneca Biopharma. – Neural Stem Cells – Stopped?
+2- Neuralstem Inc. – Neural Stem Cells – RECRUITING PATIENTS (USA)

 - Background information: A clinical trial started in the USA in October 2014, sponsored by the biotech company Neuralstem, primarily to check the safety of their neural stem cells (NSI-566), on chronic spinal cord injury patients.
 Four patients have been treated.
 In October 2015, it was reported that the stem cells implantation had been safe and well tolerated.

-3- Nose Cells (OEC’s) and Nerve Graft –Dr. Tobakow (Poland)- RECRUITING
+3- Nose Cells and Nerve Graft –Dr. Tobakow (Poland)- RECRUITING

 - Background information: In October 2014, in Poland, a paralyzed man was reported to have gained recovery after some of his nose nerve cells (these were actually taken from the olfactory bulb deep in his brain) were transplanted into his spinal cord and some peripheral nerve tissue from the patient’s ankle was grafted to serve as a bridge over the lesion.
 Expectations of this study have to be tempered since we are now talking about a single patient.
 However, he went from complete paraplegia to incomplete (Asia A to Asia C) and has regained considerable functions.
 Here is a link to the published data.
 This study was pioneered by the late Dr. Raisman (deceased 2016).

 - Patient enrolment (update April 2019): We received the confirmation by Dr. Tabakow that they have recruited one patient with a stab injury so far.
 His reconstruction surgery is under preparation.
 They are still looking for one more patient for the trial.
 Be aware: Only patients with a transected /severed spinal cord can apply for the trial.
 The cord must be clear-cut, for example by a knife, not contused.
 Also, the candidates for this clinical trial are required to spend several years in Poland as the procedure will be preceded and followed by an intensive and lengthy rehabilitation process.
 More info regarding enrolment is available here: https://walk-again-project.org/#/en or on NCT03933072

 - Background information: In the fall of 2014, Dr. Wise Young, Rutgers University and SCINetChina, presented some preliminary information from the Umbilical Cord Blood & Lithium Phase II clinical trial that had taken place in China.
 He explained that although none of the chronic ASIA A participants had improved motor scores, 15 out of the 20 patients were able to take steps with the aid of a walker whilst in rehabilitation.
 You can view a part of Dr. Young’s presentation during 2014 Working2Walk symposium, here.
 The study has now been published in an open access journal, Cell Transplantation.
 See abstract of the publication here.
 A lot of questions remain as to the extent of “functional” recovery obtained (is it functional even though the motor scores of patients have not improved, meaning that they cannot contract any muscle on command?).
 Also, the source of the changes shown in patients needs to be clarified (the combination of stem cell transplant with an intensive physiotherapy regimen made it difficult to identify the source of improvement).

-- Patient Enrolment (update Sept.
-2021): This study is in preparation and is not recruiting patients yet.
-These are the recruitment criteria as previously communicated (beware that they might have been adjusted): in order to qualify for this trial, you must have a complete injury between C5 and T11, be injured more than 1 year, 18-64 years old.
+- Patient Enrolment (update May 2019): This study is in preparation and is not recruiting patients yet.
+In order to qualify for this trial, you must have a complete injury between C5 and T11, be injured more than 1 year, 18-64 years old.
 There is no cost to participate in a clinical trial, but if selected, you would have to cover the cost of lodging and transportation in New Jersey (USA) for 6 months.
-Send e-mail to Jim Bennett who will add you to his list to be alerted when recruitment begins in a month or two. email@example.com”
+Send e-mail to Jim Bennett who will add you to his list to be alerted when recruitment begins in a month or two. email@example.com” Source: Norcalsci.org

-5- NC1 – Bone Marrow Stem Cells Intrathecal Injection- Late Dr. Vaquero – trial announced for incomplete SCI?
-(Spain)
+5- NC1 – Bone Marrow Stem Cells Intrathecal Injection- Dr. Vaquero – New trial announced for incomplete SCI (Spain)

-- Patient enrolment: This trial is not yet published on clinicaltrials.gov and is not yet recruiting.
-Beware: this trial would ONLY recruit patients from 18 years to 65 years with an INCOMPLETE low SCI (T or L level).
-It is possible that the trial recruits only candidates from Spain.
-If you are interested, we advise you to check all information on this page in Spanish (which also includes an application form for the NC1 therapy clinical trial)
+- Patient enrolment: This trial is not yet published on www.clinicaltrials.gov and is not yet recruiting.
+Beware: this trial will ONLY recruit patients from 18 years to 65 years with an INCOMPLETE SCI.

-6- Neuroplast (NL) – Stem Cells from Bone Marrow – Clinical trial Phase II/III for (chronic) and sub-acute spinal cord injury – Human Trial announced in Spain and Denmark
+6- Neuroplast (the Netherlands) – Autologous Bone Marrow from Stem Cells – Clinical research in preparation for both chronic and acute spinal cord injury – Human Trial announced in Spain and Denmark